Maryedith Burrell: Post Fridays

-Shelley Duvall hired Burrell to write at least three episodes for her new series, Faerie Tale Theatre.
+Shelley Duvall hired Burrell to write for her series, Faerie Tale Theatre.
 The award-winning show was unique at the time for its cross-pollination of star talent from stage, television, and film.
 Burrell worked with directors Francis Ford Coppola, Michael Lindsay-Hogg, Peter Medak, and Tim Burton as well as actors Susan Sarandon, Lee Remick, Carrie Fisher, Klaus Kinski, and Burgess Meredith.

-Burrell wrote an adaptation of The Little Match Girl for broadcast on NBC in December 1987, starring William Daniels.
+Burrell wrote an adaptation of The Little Match Girl for NBC in December 1987, starring William Daniels.
 This launched a career writing films and mini-series for every major television network in America as well as several in Europe.
 Credits include: Mr. St. Nick, The Great Mom Swap, UFO Cafe, Mabel and the Bootleg King, The Last Vampire, Janus Highway, and Dominion for TNT.

-Burrell pursued dual careers as a performer and screenwriter.
+She pursued dual careers as a performer and screenwriter.
 After Fridays, Burrell went on to star in the television series Throb, Ron Howard's Parenthood, The Jackie Thomas Show, and appeared in recurring roles on Seinfeld and Home Improvement.
 She guest-starred on television shows including Murder, She Wrote, Chicago Hope and The Tonight Show.
 Burrell acted in several television films, including White Hot: The Mysterious Death of Thelma Todd with Loni Anderson and Those She Left Behind with Gary Cole.
 She also acted in feature films including Samantha with Martha Plimpton, Ready To Rumble with Oliver Platt, and Kiss Me Goodbye with Sally Field and Jeff Bridges.

 As a documentarian, she has produced for National Geographic, Discovery Channel, and TLC, among other networks.
 In 2018, Burrell worked as creative consultant on an independent film, Raise Hell: The Life and Times of Molly Ivins, about author and activist Molly Ivins.

 An overall deal with Disney led Burrell to work as a script doctor for both feature films and television, which she continues to do.
 Her feature work includes Dominion for Paramount, The Dating Project for Universal, and Emily Post for Sony.

-In 2014 Burrell performed a one-woman show, #OUCH, which was based on her year-long recovery from orthopedic injuries that occurred when she played fetch with her dog in a park.
+Over the years, she has continued to work in the theatre staging musicals and operas, improv review and experimental projects internationally.
+She mounted Gilbert and Sullivan's "Patience" for the Antaeus Theatre Company in Los Angeles as well as the "Shocked & Odd" tour for recording artist, Michelle Shocked.
+In 2014, Burrell created and performed her one-woman show, #OUCH!: An Accidental Comedy, based on her journey thru the American Medical system.
+She took it to the NY International Fringe Festival where it garnered Top 10 raves.